 Friendly Fires released their self-titled debut album in 2008, selling over 200,000 copies and picking up a fistful of Brit Award and Mercury nominations along the way.
 The band’s appeal spanned everyone from indie kids to clubbers to the highest strata of the fashion world – the band were handpicked by Gucci to soundtrack a worldwide campaign, covering Depeche Mode’s Strangelove for an advert created by acclaimed director Frank Miller (Sin City, The Spirit).

 At the same time they watched their global audience grow exponentially with their spectacular live shows.
 Then in October 2009 Friendly Fires began to piece together the ideas and themes that would become their new record ‘Pala’.

-‘Pala’ was realeased in 2011, and after amazing shows in New York, Australia and Japan the band were ready to take this brilliant new record to the rest of the world.“It’s daunting,” Ed says.
-“But we’re ready for it.
-The truth is, there’s just not enough music out there that’s really celebratory.”
+‘Pala’ was released in 2011 and featured in the UK Top 10 Albums Chart.
+After amazing shows in New York, Australia and Japan, the band took this record to the rest of the world.
+Ed says "the truth is, there’s just not enough music out there that’s really celebratory.”